Why the Zoom Ceiling is Stalling Remote Careers

 The Psychology of the “Ghost Employee”

 In a traditional office, Presence = Visibility.
-If you are at your desk, you are “working.”
+If you’re at your desk, you’re “working.”
 In a remote setup, that equation breaks.
-You can be working 12 hours a day, but if your output isn’t seen, you are effectively invisible.
+You can be online 12 hours a day, but if your output isn’t seen, you’re effectively invisible.

-The danger is that leaders subconsciously categorize their teams into two tiers:
+The danger is how leadership subconsciously categorizes talent into two tiers:

 • The Outer Circle (Digital): People who are just tiles on a screen.
-These people only build capital when they are actively speaking.
+These people only build capital when they’re actively speaking.

-To survive, you must stop relying on Passive Visibility (hoping your work speaks for itself) and switch to Active Strategic Visibility.
+To survive, you must stop hoping your work speaks for itself and start engineering your visibility.

-Before we fix the problem, we must diagnose the severity.
-Review your last 3 months against these indicators.
+Before deploying tactics, diagnose the damage.
+Audit your last three months against these indicators.

 The Symptom What It Means (The Risk)